wiro-consultants/html5mediaelements/Documentation/Introduction/Index.rst

 What does it do?
 ================

 The extension provides a user-friendly way of embedding audio and video content into a page.
 The goal is to make this as easy as possible without relying on external services such as YouTube or Vimeo.
+The extension can be used both with and without a conversion task that handles different media formats automatically:

 Automatic conversion with ffmpeg
 --------------------------------

 If you want to achieve the best experience for the editor, a working "ffmpeg" environment is recommended on the webserver.
 With this prerequisite all the editor needs is a media file compatible to your ffmpeg installation.
-After uploading and referencing the media file, a converter task kicks in and converts the media file to web-friendly formats such as mp4, webm or mp3.
+After uploading and referencing the media file, a converter task kicks in and converts the media file to web-friendly formats such as mp4, webm and mp3.
 The task also creates a poster image for video files based on the original video.

 When the conversion has finished, a plugin takes care of embedded the media file into the page using the appropriate HTML5 tags while providing a fallback for older browsers.